MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-21-Certification-Procedures-Products-Articles/subpart-B-Type-Certificates/section-21.55.md

-##### § 21.55 Responsibility of type certificate holders to provide written licensing agreements. #####
+##### § 21.55 Responsibilities of type certificate holders who license the type certificate. #####

-Link to an amendment published at 89 FR 33108, Apr.
-26, 2024.

-A type certificate holder who allows a person to use the type certificate to manufacture a new aircraft, aircraft engine, or propeller must provide that person with a written licensing agreement acceptable to the FAA.
+A type certificate holder who allows a person to use the type certificate to manufacture a new aircraft, aircraft engine, or propeller must meet the applicable requirements of part 5 of this chapter and provide that person with a written licensing agreement acceptable to the FAA.

-[Doc.
-No. FAA-2003-14825, 71 FR 52258, Sept.
-1, 2006]
+[Docket No. FAA-2021-0419, Amdt.
+No. 21-108, 89 FR 33108, Apr.
+26, 2024]